soheilzi/LiveTune/README.md

 # LiveTune 🎶
 LiveTune is a Python package designed to allow for parameter adjustment while a program is actively running.
-This allows ML developers and researchers to change certain variables, data, or the learning rate while their code is executing to make the task of training an ML project easier.
+This allows ML developers and researchers to change certain variables, data, or the hyperparameters such as learning rate and regularizer while their code is executing to make the task of training an ML project easier.
 This package allows you to tune the parameters while your code is live from outside the program.

 # Installation